kennygrant/bestiary/errors.md

 [Errors](https://blog.golang.org/error-handling-and-go) and [logging](https://golang.org/pkg/log/) are one area of Go which does perhaps does deserve the label of simplistic rather than simple.
 The log package has no levels or interfaces, it simply prints to standard error by default.
 For many applications, this is enough.

+## Always handle Errors

+You should never discard errors using \_ variables in production code.
+If a function returns an error, make sure you check it before using any values returned by that function.
+Usually if there is an error returned, values are undefined.
+Handle the error by logging or reporting, or return it, never both.

 ## Either log or return an error

 If you're logging an error, you've decided it's not important enough to handle.
 If you're returning an error \(usually with annotation\), you want the caller to handle it \(which might include logging or reporting it to the user\).

 ## Don't use log.Fatalf or log.Panic

-For the same reasons, don't use log.Fatalf or log.Panic except in tests or short programs, because they will halt your program without cleanup.
-Better to explicitly call os.Exit if required, but in almost all cases you can recover gracefully.
+For the same reasons, don't use log.Fatalf or log.Panic except in tests or short programs, because they will halt your program without cleanup and are equivalent to calling panic.In almost all cases you can recover gracefully from errors.

 ## The Error Type